 “Instead of continuing to spend resources on these cases, this office will begin implementing the will of the voters immediately,” the Maricopa County Attorney’s Office said in a written statement.

-If you have been convicted or charged with a marijuana-related crime, you should contact an experienced Phoenix criminal defense attorney immediately.
-Under the new Arizona marijuana law, people who have been convicted or charged are eligible to have their case dismissed and records expunged.
-Contact us today for a free consultation if you have questions or need assistance.
+If you have been convicted or charged with a marijuana-related crime, you should contact an experienced Phoenix criminal defense lawyer immediately.
+Under the new Arizona law, people who have been convicted or charged are eligible to have their case dismissed and records expunged.
+Contact us today for a free consultation if you have questions about the new laws or need assistance.